MichaelSchneeberger/rxbp/README.md

 ### Combining back-pressured observables

-- `window` - for each item from one BackpressureObservable, subdivide items from another BackpressureObservable via is_lower and is_higher functions into BackpressureObservable windows and emit these windows rather than emitting the items one at a time
+- `window` - for each item from one BackpressureObservable, subdivide items from another BackpressureObservable via is_lower and is_higher functions into BackpressureObservable windows and emit these windows in a SubFlowObservable
 - `zip` - combine the emissions of multiple BackpressureObservables together via a specified function and emit single items for each combination based on the results of this function